mycelium-colony/React-Nostr-Client-Tutorial/README.md

 # So You Want to Build a Nostr Client?

 > This guide is intended for people who wish to learn the basics of the Nostr protocol by building a simple React client that offers basic functionality using the [nostr-tools](https://github.com/nbd-wtf/nostr-tools) library.
+This project was generated with Claude 3.7.

 - [Architecture](/nostr-client/ARCHITECTURE.md)
 - [README](/nostr-client/README.md)